Houston, British Columbia: Politics

+Houston is located in the federal electoral district of Skeena-Bulkley Valley.
+As of 2025, Ellis Ross is the Member of Parliament.
+He won in the election of 2025 after incumbent Taylor Bachrach was defeated.

+Provincially, Houston is located in the Nechako Lakes electoral district.
+John Rustad is the current MLA as of 2023.
+Rustad was first elected in 2009 representing the BC Liberal Party, and was re-elected in 2013, 2017 and 2020.
+Following the election of 2020, Rustad sat briefly as an Independent in the BC Legislative Assembly.
+He then switched to the BC Conservative Party in 2023.

 Recreation

 The Houston Hikers' Society provides website where trail information, maps, photos and driving directions can be accessed.
 The Morice Mountain Nordic Ski Club is a volunteer non-profit society.
 The MMNSC is responsible for all developments and trail grooming as well as maintenance of the facilities, and for trail users' fee collections.
 The ski trails are situated 8 km south of Houston on Buck Flats Road.
 Skiing enthusiasts are able to explore over 45 km of challenging and beginner trails covering a rolling topography around Silverthorne Lake.

 Many locals frequent the Nanika-Kidprice Lakes Basin canoe route.
 This basin lies on the eastern slope of the Coastal Mountain Range and forms the upper watershed of the Morice-Bulkley rivers.
 The basin area is 920 m above sea level and is surrounded by glaciated and snow-capped peaks that rise as high as 2400 m.
 The 30 km route takes about three or four days to complete.
 There is approximately 4 km of portages between three lakes.

 The recently constructed Houston Leisure Facility holds a pool, hot-tub, sauna and fitness gym.
 Houston has a nine-hole golf course.
 Jamie Baxter Park was named after a boy that disappeared in the forest while playing in the Buck Flats area in the late 1970s.
 It was fall-time and temperatures at night dipped below 0 C and the boy eventually lost his life.